-"[Coordination of care] ... is not about seeing the patient, but seeing the individual."
+"Care coordination is not about seeing the patient, but seeing the individual."

 - Attendee, Coordinating the Care Coordinators Workshop

 The coordination of care is a critical component to providing person-centered care in clinics and communities in Michigan.
 However, fragmentation and silos inhibit optimal coordination across organizations.
 Michigan needs to strengthen its statewide infrastructure to help coordinate care coordinators.